-ART 290 0-1 GALLERY PRACTICUM I
+ART 290 0 - 1GALLERY PRACTICUM I

 Students participate in many of the behind-the-scenes aspects of running a gallery, including curating, installation, promotion, planning, and gallery attendant duties.
 No more than 4 hours of credit may be applied to the major.
-Each semester.

-ART 299 0 SOPHOMORE REVIEW
+0 ART 299 SOPHOMORE REVIEW

 After completing the core art classes (ART 101, 102, 103) art majors are required to take this gate.
 This review of students by the art faculty is designed to assist them in assessing their skills, abilities, and interests as an art major.
 Students are required to present a portfolio of artwork demonstrating competency with the principles and elements of art and design.
 May be taken only twice.
 Credit/No Credit only.
 Prerequisite: Permission of the art faculty.
-Each semester.

-ART 301 3 DRAWING II
+3 ART 301 DRAWING II

 This advanced drawing course is structured as an in-depth study of formal structures and composition through a variety of media.
 Projects serve as a continuation of the concepts, methods, and processes explored in Drawing I. Prerequisites: ART 101 or instructor consent.
-As needed.